celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 ### Core Contract Deployment

-Much of functionality of the Celo protocol is implemented in smart contracts, as opposed to entirely within the blockchain client itself.
-So at the start of block production, core features such as Validator elections, will not be operational.
-In order to bring the network into its fully operational state, a deployer encoded in genesis block will create the core contracts and finally transfer ownership of the contracts to the Governance contract.
-In the Baklava network, cLabs will play the role of deployer.
+Much of the functionality of the Celo protocol is implemented in smart contracts.
+At the start of block production, core features such as Validator elections, will not be operational.
+In order to bring the network into its fully operational state, a deployer encoded in the genesis block will create the core contracts and finally transfer ownership of the contracts to the Governance contract.
+In the RC1 network, cLabs will play the role of deployer.

 Contract deployment will begin shortly after block production, and may take several hours to complete.
-On the Baklava network, the deployer address is `0x469be98FE71AFf8F6e7f64F9b732e28A03596B5C` and one way to track progress of the deployment is to watch the transactions submitted by that address on [Blockscout](https://baklava-blockscout.celo-testnet.org/address/0x469be98FE71AFf8F6e7f64F9b732e28A03596B5C/transactions).
+On the Baklava network, the deployer address is `0xE23a4c6615669526Ab58E9c37088bee4eD2b2dEE` and one way to track progress of the deployment is to watch the transactions submitted by that address on [Blockscout](https://baklava-blockscout.celo-testnet.org/address/0x469be98FE71AFf8F6e7f64F9b732e28A03596B5C/transactions).

 ### Actions Required After Core Contract Deployment

 Once core contracts have been deployed, you will be able to register your Validator and stand for election.
-Election will run on each epoch boundary after a minimum number of validators are registered and have votes.
+Elections will run on each epoch boundary (e.g. every 24 hours in RC1) after a minimum number of validators are registered and have votes and after elections have been unfrozen by on-chain governance.

-Once elections are running, the genesis validators will be replaced by the elected validators, so it is important to register and vote even if you are in the genesis set.
+**Once elections are running, the genesis validators will be replaced by the elected validators, so it is important to register and vote even if you are in the genesis set.**

 The following sections outline the actions you will need to take.
-On a high level, we will:
+On a high level, you will:

 - Create Accounts and lock up the balance of each `ReleaseGold` contract
 - Register a Validator